xiaozeng-zxh/SI2E/SI2E_DrQv2/README.md

+# DMControl Evaluation
-# Follow the steps below to set up the necessary environments and dependencies for the SI2E framework.
+Follow the steps below to set up the necessary environments and dependencies for the SI2E framework.

 - The two packages below are not included in `conda_env.yml`.
 - Install MuJoCo 2.1.0.